marklchaves/link-helper-divi/README.md

 # Link Helper Plugin for Divi

-This is a WordPress plugin that will insert missing title attributes for image links.
+Link Helper Divi is a WordPress plugin that will insert missing title attributes for image links.
 Having a title attribute for links helps with Google Analytics link tracking for themes like Divi.

 ---